Part I

 You may feel alone in your release, or ready to emerge when others are still in retreat.

-If/then: if you feel alone in the cycle, then name your phase to a trusted person and ask for the kind of support you need.
+The wisdom: Seek resonance, not approval.
+Find your rhythm and those who honor it.
+If you feel alone in the cycle, name your phase to a trusted person and ask for the support you need.

 Building Your Alchemical Vessel